How To Host An Epic Paint Fight

 You could have a lot of fun blending colors to get a unique shade for each person.

 Unfortunately, I didn't have enough buckets to play with this idea, but maybe next time.
-White paint will enable you to really get some variety while mixing colors.

 Last, but not least, be sure to take a before and after picture for the memories!